Simple Avocado Brownie Recipe: A Guilt-Free Treat

 - If possible, let the eggs, maple syrup, and avocado (if in the fridge) sit at room temperature for about 30 minutes before using.

-- If you’d like to make them very dark chocolate tasting, add 1 tablespoon molasses but take out 1 tablespoon of maple syrup.
+- If you’d like them to have a very dark chocolate flavor, add 1 tablespoon molasses but take out 1 tablespoon of maple syrup.
 This will really bring out a rich dark chocolate flavor in the finished brownies.

 That’s it!
 Pretty easy, right?

-So let’s move on to the exciting part: the recipe!
+So let’s move on to the exciting part!

 - 1 cup avocado mashed approx. 1 large